Participate in Tinnitus Research

 Seeking people with tinnitus

-Our tinnitus research study aims to investigate a way to objectively ‘measure’ tinnitus using a safe and non-invasive brain imaging technique based on near-infrared light.
+Our tinnitus research aims to investigate a way to objectively ‘measure’ tinnitus using a safe and non-invasive brain imaging technique based on near-infrared light.

 Research study for people with tinnitus